nattytatat/readme-generator/GENERATEDREADME.md

   * [Questions](#questions)

   ## Installation
-      nat
+      n

   ## Usage
-  You can run this application by running `nat`
+  You can run this application by running `n`.

   ## Licence
-  MIT,Apache,Creative Commons,GNU
+  MIT

   ## Contributing
-  nat
+  n

   ## Tests

   To run tests, run the following command:
   ```
-  nat
+  n
   ```

   ## Questions
-  If you have any questions regarding this project, please email me at nat You can find my other projects at [nat](https://github.com/nat).
+  If you have any questions regarding this project, please email me at n You can find my other projects at [n](https://github.com/n).